Forever (2014 TV series): Broadcast history

 On May 8, 2014, ABC announced that the network had picked up Forever for the 2014-2015 television season.
 On July 15, 2014, the network announced that the series would have a two-day premiere, with the pilot airing on September 22 and the second episode debuting in the series' regular timeslot at 10 p.m. the next night.
 Forever premiered in the United States on ABC on September 22, 2014.
 Over 8.6 million viewers watched the episode live, and among adults 18–49, it had a 1.7 rating and a 5 share.
 The episode also retained a larger percentage of total viewers and of adults 18–49 from its lead-in than Castles premiere on March 9, 2009; Castle kept 47% of total viewers and 49% of adults 18–49 while Forever kept 67% of total viewers and 77% of adults 18–49.
 The second episode, airing the next night, was ABC's top-rated episode in that timeslot since September 21, 2010; it was viewed by 6.5 million people live and had a 1.7 rating and a 5 share.
 Forevers second episode tied CBS' Person of Interest in adults 18–49 and beat the series in adults 18–34 and in women viewers.
 The episode also kept all of its adults 18–49 audience from the pilot's debut the night before and increased the adults 18–34 audience by 8%.

 After the first two episodes, however, the series' live ratings dropped significantly to about 5 million live viewers.
 The Live+7-Day ratings, however, increased the audience by 3 million viewers, bringing the total audience to 8 million viewers weekly.
 That, and Forevers performance in the 10 p.m. timeslot being better than ABC's performance in that timeslot during the 2013–2014 television season, convinced ABC to pick up additional episodes of the series.
 Forever received a full-season order on November 7, 2014.

-Forever airs a day before the U.S. on CTV in Canada.
+Forever aired a day before the U.S. on CTV in Canada.
 In the United Kingdom and Ireland, the show was acquired by Sky1.
 It premiered on October 2, 2014.
 The series premiered on Nine Network in Australia on February 11, 2015.
 In New Zealand, TV One debuted Forever on February 16, 2015.